mikestefanello/pagoda/README.md

 ## Pager

 A very basic mechanism is provided to handle and facilitate paging located in `pkg/pager` and can be initialized via `pager.NewPager()`.
 If the requested URL contains a `page` query parameter with a numeric value, that will be set as the page number in the pager.
-This query can be controlled via the `QueryKey` constant.
+This query parameter can be controlled via the `QueryKey` constant.

 Methods include:

 - `SetItems(items int)`: Set the total amount of items in the entire result-set
 - `IsBeginning()`: Determine if the pager is at the beginning of the pages
 - `IsEnd()`: Determine if the pager is at the end of the pages
-- `GetOffset()`: Get the offset which can be useful is constructing a paged database query
+- `GetOffset()`: Get the offset which can be useful in constructing a paged database query

 There is currently no generic component to easily render a pager, but the homepage does have an example.

 ## Cache

 As previously mentioned, the default cache implementation is a simple in-memory store, backed by [otter](https://github.com/maypok86/otter), a lockless cache that uses [S3-FIFO](https://s3fifo.com/) eviction.
-The `Container` houses a `CacheClient` which is a useful, wrapper to interact with the cache (see examples below).
+The `Container` houses a `CacheClient` which is a useful wrapper to interact with the cache (see examples below).
 Within the `CacheClient` is the underlying store interface `CacheStore`.
 If you wish to use a different store, such as Redis, and want to keep using the `CacheClient`, simply implement the `CacheStore` interface with a Redis library and adjust the `Container` initialization to use that.

-The built-in usage of the cache is currently only for used for a simple example route located at `/cache` where you can set and view the value of a given cache entry.
+The built-in usage of the cache is currently only used for a simple example route located at `/cache` where you can set and view the value of a given cache entry.

 Since the current cache is in-memory, there's no need to adjust the `Container` during tests.
 When this project used Redis, the configuration had a separate database that would be used strictly for tests to avoid writing to your primary database.
 If you need that functionality, it is easy to add back in.